The best password managers of 2020 and how to use them

 What makes for a secure password?

 A good password should be a long string of capital and lowercase letters, numbers, punctuation and other nonalphanumeric characters -- something that's difficult for others to guess, but a snap for a password manager to keep track of.
-And despite what you may have heard, once you select a good password, you don't really need to change it periodically.
+And despite what you may have heard, once you select a good password or passphrase, you don't really need to change it periodically.

 Can I use a web browser to manage my passwords and login information?

 You can certainly use Chrome, Safari or Firefox to manage your passwords, addresses and other login data.
 You can even set up a master password to unlock your credentials within a browser.
-And while using an online browser's password tool is certainly better than not using a password keeper at all, you can't access your passwords and other login info outside of the browser, the browser isn't much help in generating strong passwords and you can't share login info with others you trust.
+And while using an online browser's password tool is certainly better than not using a password keeper at all, you can't easily access your passwords and other login info outside of the browser or share login info with others you trust.

 What about iCloud Keychain?